sinch/net-ConferenceCalling/readme.md

 pm>Update-Database
 ```
 ## Creating a conference
-Great, with this out of the way we can save conferences, open HomeController.cs and add an action called Create, no calling is goin on now, so we are just saving this for future usage.
+Great, with this out of the way we can save conferences, open HomeController.cs and add an action called Create, no calling is going on now, so we are just saving this for future usage.

 ```
 public async Task<RedirectToRouteResult> Create(Conference model) {